EvotecIT/PSEventViewer/README.md

   - Added Write-Event

 - 1.0.10 - 2019.12.17
   - Path is back.
 Not sure why it was gone.
-Need improvments.
+Need improvements.

 - 1.0.9 - 2019.11.12
-  - Removed dependency on PSSharedGoods on published module
+  - Removed dependency on PSSharedGoods on the published module
   - PSSharedGoods is still dependency but building process makes it possible to compile it and push to PSGallery/Releases without that dependency.

 - 1.0.7 - 2019.09.12